13. Other Documents: MIT's Specifications for Thesis Preparation, etc.

 16. Title Page, Copyright, and Patenting

-Make your title page look EXACTLY like the sample one in section 26 of this guide.
-Use the name "Dennis M. Freeman" for the third signature, precisely as shown.
-Check that this title is as shown, as online templates are incorrect.
-If you own the copyright, copyright your thesis by placing a copyright notice on the title page, with your name and the year, as shown on the sample in section 26.
+Make your title page look EXACTLY like the sample one in section 27 of this guide.
+Use the name "Katrina LaCurts" for the third signature, precisely as shown.
+Check that the title page is as shown, as online templates are incorrect.
+If you own the copyright, copyright your thesis by placing a copyright notice on the title page, with your name and the year, as shown on the sample in section 27.
 The author must, as a condition of the degree, grant nonexclusive permission to the Institute to reproduce and distribute publicly copies of the thesis.
 A statement to this effect must appear on the title page.
-(See the sample title page in section 26.)
+(See the sample title page in section 27.)
 You must submit correct title pages.
 If MIT holds the copyright, grant it to MIT and omit the permissions sentence.

-VI-A students must have an extra line on the thesis title page for their company thesis supervisor's name and signature, (See section 27) and MIT holds the copyright on all VI-A theses.
+6-A students must have an extra line on the thesis title page for their company thesis supervisor's name and signature, (see section 28) and MIT holds the copyright on all 6-A theses.

-If you hold the copyright and wish to register your copyright (certainly a good idea if you're planning to use your thesis for commercial purposes), contact the Research and Intellectual Property Office for assistance.
-Use the date on which you hope to submit the document and don't worry too much about that date.
+If you hold the copyright and wish to register your copyright (certainly a good idea if you're planning to use your thesis for commercial purposes), contact the Intellectual Property Office for assistance.
+Use the date on which you will graduate or your degree will be conferred, consulting the MIT Academic Calendar.